pilate/WorkingMan/README.md

 `workingman.resetdefaults` - Resets the server's configuration to the default settings (4 hours per day, 30 minute and 10 minute warning thresholds).

 `workingman.setwarn1 <minutes>` - Sets warning threshold 1 to be `<minutes>` remaining.
-Once this threshold is reached, a player will receive a warning every 5 minutes.
+Once there are only this many minutes left, a player will receive a warning every 5 minutes.

 `workingman.setwarn2 <minutes>` - Sets warning threshold 2 to be `<minutes>` remaining.
-Once this threshold is reached, a player will receive a warning every minute.
+Once there are only this many minutes left, a player will receive a warning every minute.

 `workingman.givetimeday <player name or id> <minutes>` - Subtracts `<minutes>` from the designated player's daily timer.